 - Woven cloths representing traditional patterns and designs signifying a graduate’s cultural heritage may be worn during the commencement ceremony.

 - Hawaiian and Polynesian leis made from flower, vines, or leaves may be worn by students leaving UND as symbols of good luck, affection and appreciation.

 When will I get my diploma?

-A diploma scroll is presented to each graduate during the ceremony.
+A diploma folder is presented to each graduate during the ceremony.
 Diplomas will be mailed approximately eight weeks after commencement to your home field address as indicated on Campus Connection.
 Please update your home field address within 10 days prior to graduation.

 Can I request a transcript before receiving my diploma?